 The Bryner Preserve is situated in the Ridge and Valley Province.
 Herringbone Ridge is a series of forested hills surrounded by fertile bottomlands which in turn are broken up by Appalachian Mountain ridges running SW to NE.
 The adjacent Juniata River bisects the landscape NW to SE.
 The Juniata has always served as a conduit for transportation – originally by water, then by rail, and today by US-322.

-There is public access to this property for passive recreational use.
+Currently, public use of the property is limited to CPC-organized events.
 Hunting is not permitted.
 Motorized vehicles are allowed only on access roads.

 From Harrisburg or State College, exit US-22/322 for PA-75 South.
 After 2.7 miles, turn right onto PA-333/W Licking Street.
 In 1.9 miles, make a slight left onto State Route 3011 for 0.3 miles.
 Turn left onto Herringbone Ridge Road and proceed 0.7 miles to a locked gate at Leon Zimmerman’s home.
 Having opened the gate*, proceed the final 0.5 miles down the Herringbone Ridge Road extension, which was formally vacated by the Township.
 A wooden sign and granite monument mark where the lane enters the Preserve.